Ariana Grande, Dalton Gomez tie the knot

 A representative for the singer confirmed that she recently married real estate agent Dalton Gomez.

-Grande's rep told People that they tied the knot in a small and intimate wedding, where less than 20 people attended.
-It wasn't not clear when the wedding took place.
+Grande’s rep told People that they tied the knot in a small and intimate wedding, where less than 20 people attended.
+It was not clear when the wedding took place.

 "The room was so happy and full of love.
 The couple and both families couldn't be happier," the rep told People.